For description of the learning communities, please click here.

 Applicants without these extenuating circumstances are placed in the learning community of their first choice whenever possible.

-- Following additional shifting of the class composition, a second draft is provided in May after the April 30 decision day for applicants.
+- Following additional shifting of the class composition, a second draft is provided in May.
 Any new applicants offered a seat submit their learning community ranking form and justifications and are incorporated into the placement draft.

-- A preliminary final draft of the placements is provided by the first of June which includes a waiting list for different locations.
+- A preliminary final draft of the placements is provided in June which includes a waiting list for different locations.
 To maintain confidentiality of incoming students who want to move locations, a de-identified waitlist is released to indicate the number of individuals interested in moving to a particular location.
 If movement in the class composition occurs and a move can be made to accommodate a higher-ranked campus, those changes will be made.

 - On or prior to July 15, final learning communities placements are released.
-Applicants accepted after this date are placed in the remaining spots available.
-Newly admitted students may also appeal their placement, which is reviewed by an appeals committee.
+Applicants accepted after this date are placed in spots vacated by a withdrawn applicant.

 PROCESS FOR CHANGING CLINICAL CAMPUS PLACEMENT

-Once the academic year begins, , students may submit a written request for a change of placement to the Assistant Dean for Student Affairs.
+Once the academic year begins and accepted applicants have matriculated, students may submit a written request for a change of placement to the Assistant Dean for Student Affairs.
 In the request, the student must explain the rationale for the change related to these criteria:

 - Family circumstances (location of spouse/partner/dependents)